 • Term calendar

 Having a sense of the big picture contributes to effective planning.
 What are the major events in the upcoming term?
 On a term calendar indicate major social commitments, holidays, and important academic responsibilities such as tests and assignments.
 Make note of any overlapping events (e.g., an assignment is due the same day as a midterm exam).
 Update and refer to your calendar frequently.
-Click on the following for a term calendar template, or the Winter 2014 and Summer 2014 and term calendars.
+Click on the following for a term calendar template, or the Summer 2014, Fall 2014, and Winter 2015 term calendars.

 • Weekly planner